 I also keep a plastic cup in my caddy under the vanity with a few old toothbrushes for the bathroom.
 You can use the same technique on your bathroom faucet as in your kitchen.

 Also, if you have sliding glass shower doors, it can be a struggle getting those tracks clean, but not with a toothbrush!
 Spray the track with your tub and shower cleaner, let stand a few moments and scrub away the soapy scum and buildup.
 You can use a toothbrush for tile grout also, but I prefer a stiffer bristle.

-Fun fact: we were voted as the best window cleaning service in 2018 because of our window detail.
+Fun fact: we were voted as the best window cleaning service in 2018 because of out window detail.

 Over the years we have seen many styles of beautiful furniture.
-Some of the most difficult furniture to polish or clean can be those with intricate designs.
-If you have furniture or décor that has crevices that are hard to clean, try spraying the area with your cleaner or polish (make sure not to over spray.
-Polish can be very slippery if over-sprayed on your floor!) and use a toothbrush (one you’ve designated for furniture or décor) to loosen all the dust and debris.
+Some of the most difficult pieces of furniture to polish or clean can be those with intricate designs.
+If you have furniture or décor that has crevices that are hard to clean, try spraying the area with your cleaner or polish (make sure not to overspray.
+Polish can be very slippery if over-sprayed on your floor!) and use a toothbrush (the one you’ve designated for furniture or décor) to loosen all the dust and debris.
 Then, wipe clean.
 What a difference that will make on your piece!

 There are so many other cleaning uses for a toothbrush.
 What are some ideas you have?
 Share ways you use your leftover toothbrushes for deep cleaning in the comments section below!

 For a thorough cleaning of your home or business, be sure to reach out to TLC Home Services today!